Ego Self Axis

 In the second adulthood, during and after the Middle Passage, the axis connects ego and Self.
 It is natural for consciousness to assume that it knows all and is running the show.
 When its hegemony is overthrown, the humbled ego then begins the dialogue with the Self.

-Hollis situates the ego-Self axis as the defining relational structure of midlife and second adulthood, emerging only after the ego's earlier world-oriented axis is disrupted by the crisis of the Middle Passage.
+Hollis situates the ego-Self axis as the defining relational structure of second adulthood, emerging when the ego’s inflation collapses and dialogue with the Self becomes unavoidable.

 Hollis, James, The Middle Passage: From Misery to Meaning in Midlife, 1993supporting